tu-delft-library/planning_for_rdm/book/stage_2.md

 - Add check marks in the checkboxes to indicate which storage solution(s) best fit your project.
 - Add details about which file formats will be used in your project.
 - Indicate whether these file formats are interoperable by checking the boxes.
 - Scan back through Section II of the mini-module.
 Add notes with key takeaways about storage options and/or formatting.
-Focus on capturing details that apply to your project.
+Focus on capturing the details that apply to your project.
 ```
 ## Stage 2: Check your understanding
 Check your understanding of key ideas in Stage 2: Planning for Research Data & Design by answering these quiz questions: